What is single sign-on in Azure Active Directory?

 Plan SSO deployment

 Web applications are hosted by various companies and made available as a service.
-Some popular examples of web applications include Microsoft 365, GitHub, and Salesforce, and there are thousands of others.
+Some popular examples of web applications include Microsoft 365, GitHub, and Salesforce.
+There are thousands of others.
 People access web applications using a web browser on their computer.
 Single sign-on makes it possible for people to navigate between the various web applications without having to sign in multiple times.
+For more information, see Plan a single sign-on deployment.

 How you implement SSO depends on where the application is hosted.
 Hosting matters because of the way network traffic is routed to access the application.
 Users don't need to use the Internet to access on-premises applications (hosted on a local network).
 If the application is hosted in the cloud, users need the Internet to use it.
 Cloud hosted applications are also called Software as a Service (SaaS) applications.